What is a Living Will?

 Without a living will or an advance directive, health providers typically ask the family for guidance in providing medical treatment.
 This can cause conflict if your family’s plans for your health care differ from your own preferences.
 It can also lead to disagreements among family members who suggest opposing treatments and care.

-Here are a couple of things you should consider when creating a living will:
+Here are a couple of things you should include when creating a living will:

 How Do You Want to Be Treated?